-We’re not responsible for other people, their decisions, or their happiness, but we emotionally carry them as if we are.
-It would go on to take me many years to understand the correlation that other people’s stuff wasn’t mine to carry, because of their guilt that had no where else to go and which wasn’t my guilt to carry.
+We’re not responsible for other people, their issues, their decisions, or their happiness; but we emotionally carry them as if we are.
+It takes us many years to understand the correlation that ‘other people’s stuff’ isn’t always ours to carry: it’s misplaced guilt that has no where else to go, but it’s not our guilt to carry.

-Other people may also play the victim card or use the guilt trip on us to make us feel bad, in some cases to get us to do what they want.
-If we disagree, they may try to elicit an emotional reaction from us, because we’re not doing what they want, but we must remain steadfast and not allow that to happen.
+Other people may play the victim, or use the guilt trip to make us feel bad, in some cases to get us to do what they want.
+If we disagree, they may try to elicit an emotional reaction from us because we’re not doing what they want, but we must remain steadfast.

-What others don’t understand is that their issues will always be their issues, whether they try to offload their issues on to us or not.
+What they don’t understand is that their issues will always be their issues, whether they try to offload their issues on us or not.
 Choose to lighten the load anyway.